bryancheny/convert-currency-rates/README.md

 ## Build from Source
 After cloning the repo, open .env and set REACT_APP_API_KEY to be your [API key](https://www.exchangerate-api.com/).
 Set NEXT_REVALIDATE_TOKEN to be whatever password you want.

 Using npm 8.1.2,
 `npm install`
 Then run

 `npm run build`
 `npm run start`

 Open the server at [http://localhost:3000/](http://localhost:3000/)

 To purge the cache and force-update the page, visit [http://localhost:3000/api/revalidate?secret=yourpassword](http://localhost:3000/api/revalidate?secret=yourpassword), where yourpassword is what you set NEXT_REVALIDATE_TOKEN to earlier.
+You can then use IFTTT to schedule webhook requests to that API endpoint.

+If you are deploying to netlify this won't work though because netlify [doesn't support it](https://github.com/netlify/next-runtime/discussions/1228).
+In that case you should let IFTTT visit Netlify's build hook to rebuild the site.